jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 Notice this code goes in the `"main"` block from line 17 of `baseof.html`.
 You could inspect element this page to confirm.
 The code is quite intuitive, so you should be able to see how this code (in addition to front matter and site variables) causes certain elements to appear at the top of this page.

-#### Changing layout
+#### Specifying layout of a page

-You should rarely have to manually set the `layout` of a page.
-Most pages are singles.
+You should rarely have to manually specify the `layout` of a page in front matter.
+Hugo determines whether a page is a single or list by directory structure.
+Most pages should be singles, of course.

 You can see an example of a list layout at my [projects](/projects/) page.
 However, I did not specify this layout manually: It's automatically a list layout because `projects/` has directories but no `index.md` file.

 ```text
 content/projects